PaulCollins99/RePay/README.md

 # Coding Documentation

 Javascript documentation can be found in REPay/frontend/scripts/out.
 This is generated using JSDoc module.
 This module takes the comments that have been implemented into the Javascripts and builds a clean html page based on them.
 This allows the viewer to click through the functions and view all parameters and uses.
+Each javascript function has been commented.
+The key ares of the html files have also been commented for clarity.

+The database can be found in DatabaseSQL and populateDatabase.txt

+####

 Signing out from google is not implemented in this app.
 This is due to the way that google handles logging out.
 Google believes a third party app should not force Google to clear its session.
 The end user must do this themselves.

-The database can be found in DatabaseSQL and populateDatabase.txt